Dleibe1/House-dot-local/README.md

     }
 ```

+With this setup, I can connect to my app at house.local in the address bar of chrome.

 Run the commands in extra_scripts.zsh to build the react app and flash it to the ESP32.

 I followed this guide.
 Shout out to Shout out to Paul Ridgway: